“Miss Isobelle Harding.” Our principal, Mr Saunders called me to the stage.

 “I just thought, it's a twelve-hour flight.
 You'd get bored to tears otherwise,” her eyes creased with concern.
 “You will be OK out there on your own, won't you?”
 Tears began to well up in her hazel eyes.

-“Mum, I’ll be fine.
-And I’ll text and ring you all the time,” I comforted.
-“There will be loads of things to do, when I’m not working.
+“Mum, I'll be fine.
+And I'll text and ring you all the time,” I comforted.
+“There will be loads of things to do when I'm not working.
 Plenty of people for me to make friends with.
-The university has rented me a car, so I can visit Stonevale, too.
+The university has rented me a car, so I can visit Stonevale.
 I've read all the information.
-There are bars and restaurants, plenty of shops, not to mention, recreational activities, I can take part in."
+There are bars and restaurants, plenty of shops, not to mention, recreational activities that I can take part in.”
 I assured her, seeing her frown lines begin to relax.

-My Parents both accompanied me to Heathrow airport, giving me a grand send off.
-I promised myself that I wouldn’t cry, but my soft self was barely holding back the tears.
+My parents both accompanied me to Heathrow airport so that they could give me a grand send-off.
+I promised myself that I wouldn't cry but my soft self was barely holding back the tears.
 I checked my luggage into baggage handling, then went over to wait next to the security area.

 Reality had started to kick in by this point, and it took everything I had not to fling my arms around my Dad's neck and beg him to take me home.
 Once the first calling for all passengers to board was announced, the waterworks started.

-"Good afternoon passengers.
-This is a boarding announcement for flight eighty-nine B, to Detroit.
-Please make your way over to gate three and have your boarding passes ready, along with your passports, with the picture page, open ready.
-Thank you."
+“Good afternoon, passengers.
+This is a boarding announcement for flight eighty-nine B to Detroit.
+Please make your way over to gate three and have your boarding passes ready, along with your passports, with the picture page open.
+Thank you.”